 - small offset spatula

-I used a half batch of my vanilla layer cake recipe to make a 9×13 inch sheet cake, and 1 batch of my American buttercream to make this cake.
-All of the different frostings on this cake are made using my american buttercream as a base.
+All of the different frostings on this cake are made using my American buttercream as a base.

 First, measure the sheet cake with a ruler, and lightly score it with a knife, to divide it into 5 equal section.

-Next, make the funfetti cookie dough section!
-Use a 1.5 inch circle cutter to remove 4 circles of cake.
+I made a funfetti cookie dough flavor for my second second section!
+To do this, use a 1.5 inch circle cutter to remove 4 circles of cake.
 Fill with edible cookie dough balls.
-Place 3/4 of a cup of buttercream into a bowl, and mix with 1/2 cup of non-pariel sprinkles.
+Place 3/4 of a cup of buttercream into a bowl, and mix with 1/2 cup of nonpareil sprinkles.

 Spoon onto the top section, and smooth using a small offset spatula to create horizontal lines.
 Top with small bits of edible cookie dough and more rainbow sprinkles.